West Bengal: Visiting the Sundarbans in the Aftermath of Aila

 The weekly market was going on when we reached there.
 Moyna and Archana, two experienced health workers were there to welcome us to the camp.
 The medical camp was not well attended by patients.
 We realized that the people chose to rely on the sustained support of the good-hearted doctor from Canning who came to them regularly.

 A few villagers came out of curiosity, also for a chat and maybe some medicines.
 For me, it was a brief cross-sectional look into the mind and diseases of the delta people.
 I could empathize with the terror of the Aila cyclone of May 2009 that was indelible in the minds of its victims.
 For most of them, it was life before and after Aila.

 Archana said she felt she would die of the pain of seeing her beloved home being slowly flooded by the murky waters.
-Left without options, the victims limped back to life afterwards but the flood of brackish water made the soil infertile for crops.
-The small fresh water ponds became too salty for the carp, which died.
+Left without options, the victims limped back to life afterward but the flood of brackish water made the soil infertile for crops.
+The small freshwater ponds became too salty for the carp, which died.

 No one knew how long it would take to rid the soil of the excess salts.
 I wish there were scientists who could tell the cultivators how and when to plant in saline soils.